mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 ## Geometry

+Creating, accessing and maniputlating Geometry is one of the first places RhinoScriptSytnax is used.
+SImple gemetory scuh as points, lines, planes can be described with simple lists in Python.
+More complicated geomtry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.

 Although not required, having some understanding of the computational methods used in 3-D modeling and computer graphics can be helpful when using RhinoScriptSyntax.
 A good introductory resource is the [Essential Mathematics for Computational Design](http://www.rhino3d.com/download/Rhino/4.0/EssentialMathematicsSecondEdition).
 This material is directed towards designers who have little or no background in mathematics beyond high school.
 And although all concepts are explained visually using Grasshopper®, they are directly applicable to RhinoScriptSyntax.

+#### Basic Geometry

+Herea re the basic geometry types of RhinoScript:

+* Points
+* Arrays of Points
+* Vectors
+* Lines
+* Planes
+* Objects

+Basic Gemotry such and points and lines can be describe directly through points and lists.
+More complicated NURBS gemetory requires a more sophisticated description.

 #### NURBS Geometry

-NURBS curves and surfaces behave in similar ways and share terminology.
+All NURBS curves and surfaces behave in similar ways and share terminology.
 Since curves are easiest to describe, we will cover them in detail.
 A NURBS curve is defined by four things: degree, control points, knots, and an evaluation rule.

 #### Degree